paulorodriguesxv/twijournal/README.md

   2. **Gateway**
       Gateway is any component or layer that abstracts the communication with external services.
 Like database, cache, etc.
-      Here we're using repository pattern to abstract the communication with the database.
+      Here we're using interfaces to abstract the communication with the database.

       1. **SqlAlchemy**
            1. models